piepdx/pie-cookbook/notes/outline.md

 	19. Other critical ingredients
 		21. Mentors
 			21. Types
+				22. Non-resident
 					22. Typical
+						23. Define role and expectations
+						27. Value to the organization
+						28. Value to the mentor
+						29. Typical percentage of the mentor pool
 					23. Lead
+						24. Define role and expectations
+						27. Value to the organization
+						28. Value to the mentor
+						29. Typical percentage of the mentor pool
+				30. Resident
 					24. Peer
+						25. Define role and expectations
+						27. Value to the organization
+						28. Value to the mentor
 					25. Mentors in residence
+						26. Define role and expectations
+						27. Value to the organization
+						28. Value to the mentor
+					26. Entrepreneurs in Residence
+						27. Define role and expectations
+						29. Value to the organization
+						30. Value to the entrepreneur
 			21. Anyone can (and should) be a mentor
 			22. Identifying potential mentors
 			23. Qualifying potential mentors